tdwg/website/about/committees/tag/index.md

 On behalf of the executive, maintain oversight and report on:

-* Issues of standards acceptance and compliance
+- Issues of standards acceptance and compliance
-* The status of existing standards - their completeness, interoperability and limits
+- The status of existing standards - their completeness, interoperability and limits
-* The technical evaluation of task group proposals and their reports
+- The technical evaluation of task group proposals and their reports
-* Coordination of technical activities across Interest Groups
+- Coordination of technical activities across Interest Groups
-* Completeness of standards documentation and management
+- Completeness of standards documentation and management
-* Interaction with external standards activity
+- Interaction with external standards activity

 Working with the membership to advance a common standards framework:

-* Coordinate update and maintenance of the TDWG Technical "Road Map" and best practice documentation
+- Coordinate update and maintenance of the TDWG Technical "Road Map" and best practice documentation
-* Maintain the TAG GitHub presence
+- Maintain the TAG GitHub presence

 ## Organization

 ### Charter

-According to TDWG Constitution, the charter may be revised by the the TDWG Executive Committee according to the strategic priorities of the organisation.
+According to TDWG Constitution, the charter may be revised by the the TDWG Executive Committee according to the strategic priorities of the organization.
 Changes to the charter will be put up for open membership consultation for 30 days prior to approval.

 ### Membership